davelange/davelange.github.io/src/pages/about.md

 ### [Falcone Options](https://falcone.finiam.com/)

-An educational resource we build at Finiam, onboarding users to what options trading is, and [Carmine Finance](https://carmine.finance/).
+An educational resource we built at Finiam, onboarding users to what options trading is, and [Carmine Finance](https://carmine.finance/).